DaemonLoki/100DaysOfSwift/README.md

 ## 15. [Animation](https://github.com/DaemonLoki/100DaysOfSwift/tree/master/Animation) (Days 57 - 58)

+_Introduction to different animation types in `UIKit`._

 * using simple animations with `UIView.animate(withDuration:)`
 * applying `CGAffineTransform` with scaling, rotating and translating views
 * using spring, velocity and damping for more lively animations

 ## [Country Info](https://github.com/DaemonLoki/100DaysOfSwift/tree/master/Country%20Info) (Milestone - Day 59)

+_Showing infos of different countries and allowing users to share facts about them._

 * showing JSON encoded information with `Codable`
 * providing cool UI with navigation